Providence police officer tests positive for COVID-19

 Paré said the diagnosis has increased the number of Providence police officers on quarantine to four (there are seven city firefighters in quarantine).

-He said this comes at a time when the governor’s order to crackdown on a large number of customers at stores as increased their patrol obligations.
+He said this comes at a time when the governor’s order to crackdown on a large number of customers at stores has increased their patrol obligations.

 “Last night we went through all the big box stores – the Home Depots – and everyone was in compliance,” he said.